smonette/movie-library/README.md

 ### Troubleshooting
 - Is Postgres running on your machine?
-- Have you run the migration?
+- Was the migration successful?
 - Look in `node_modules`.
 Do you see all the dependent packages installed?